 But suppose the servant says to himself, “My master is taking a long time in coming,” and he then begins to beat the menservants and maidservants and to eat and drink and get drunk.
 The master of that servant will come on a day when he does not expect him and at an hour he is not aware of.
 He will cut him to pieces and assign him a place with the unbelievers (Luke 12:45, 46).

-This last passage, among many others, refutes the teaching of eternal security for it is written about those who had been saved in the past.
+This last passage, among many others, refutes the teaching of once a son always a son for it is written about those who had been saved in the past.

 (1) It leads to debauchery:

 Four More Bible Facts About Drunkenness and Alcoholism

 Do not get drunk on wine, which leads to debauchery.
 Instead, be filled with the Spirit (Eph.
 5:18).

 (2) It brings woe, sorrow, strife, complaints, needless bruises and bloodshot eyes:

 Who has woe?
 Who has sorrow?
 Who has strife?
 Who has complaints?
 Who has needless bruises?
 Who has bloodshot eyes?
 Those who linger over wine, who go to sample bowls of mixed wine.
 Do not gaze at wine when it is red, when it sparkles in the cup, when it goes down smoothly!
 In the end it bites like a snake and poisons like a viper.
 Your eyes will see strange sights and your mind imagine confusing things.
 You will be like one sleeping on the high seas, lying on top of the rigging.
 “They hit me,” you will say, “but I'm not hurt!
 They beat me, but I don’t feel it!
 When will I wake up so I can find another drink?”
 (Prov.
 23:29-35)

 (3) It reveals those who do get drunk as unwise:

 Wine is a mocker and beer a brawler; whoever is led astray by them is not wise (Prov.
 20:1).